A transnational lottery that has quickly become one of the best-known games in the world, EuroMillions regularly produces huge jackpots.

 Ticket prices and games vary slightly by country.

-EuroMillions is a bi-weekly lotto game with draws taking place every Tuesday and Friday night.
+EuroMillions is a bi-weekly lotto game with draws taking place every Tuesday and Friday night at 8:45 pm CET in Paris.

-A player must match all seven numbers to win the jackpot prize.
+A player must match the five regular numbers and both Lucky Star numbers to win the jackpot.

 How to Play EuroMillions